Nitya-34/RevInsight-Sales-and-Profit-Intelligence/README.md

 * Open `EDA for sales analysis.ipynb` to analyze trends, top vendors, sales patterns, etc.

-Here’s a polished and natural-sounding **"Dashboard Insights"** section that you can directly paste into your `README.md`:

 ---

 #### Power BI Dashboard Insights

-The Power BI dashboard (📁 `Vendor Sales Project Dashboard.pbix`) summarizes the performance of vendors and brands using visual KPIs and charts.
+The Power BI dashboard (`Vendor Sales Project Dashboard.pbix`) summarizes the performance of vendors and brands using visual KPIs and charts.
 It was built on top of the cleaned `final_table` generated through SQL and Python scripts.

 Here are some of the key insights: